aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 ## End Your Lab

-### CLEAN UP
+### CLEAN UP (Complete clean up at the end of the Workshop)
-1. In the AWS Management Console, on the Services menu, click CloudFormation.
+1. In the AWS Management Console, on the Services menu, click CloudFormation
 2. select SID402-AutomatingSecurityEvents
 3. click on Actions, select Delete Stack
 4. click on Yes, Delete to confirm deletion